CRZX1337/VESC-DASH/README.md

 # VESC DASH 📱⚡️

 **VESC DASH** is an Android app that provides an intuitive dashboard for your VESC (Vedder Electronic Speed Controller).
-It connects seamlessly to your VESC to display real-time data, including speed, wattage, voltage, and other key metrics to keep track of your electric vehicle's performance in a sleek and user-friendly interface.
+It connects seamlessly to your VESC to display real-time data, including speed, wattage, voltage, and other key metrics to keep track of your electric vehicle's performance in a sleek and user-friendly interface with MATERIAL-YOU Design.

 ## Features 🚀